Today it is quite common to hear about people turning to acupuncture for chronic pain relief.

 Acupuncture needles are left in place usually for about 15 to 20 minutes.
 They may be rotated by the doctor or sometimes stimulated electrically.
 It is rarely painful as the needles used are much finer than those used for injections, and side effects are rare and minor such as dizziness after the first session or some blood when the needles is removed.
 Additionally, the treatment does not interfere with any medication.

 Conditions Treated with Acupuncture

-At Montvale Health Associates, resident physician Dr. Rick Lambert uses acupuncture to treat a variety of disorders including:
+At Montvale Health & Wellness, resident physician Dr. Rick Lambert uses acupuncture to treat a variety of disorders including:

 - Neck and back pain

 - Desired weight loss